WICG/ua-client-hints/README.md

 3. Browsers should introduce several new Client Hint header fields:

-    1. The `Sec-UA` header field represents the user agent's brand and significant version.
+    1. The `Sec-CH-UA` header field represents the user agent's brand and significant version.
 For example:

         ```http
         Sec-CH-UA: "Chrome"; v="73"